maxgoren/CellularAutomata/README.md

 WARNING: This is NOT high quality java code.
-This is code completely igores at least half the principles of object oriented programming.
+This is code completely igores at least half the principles of object oriented programming. getters and setters?
+Hah.
 Everything is declared public.
-Objects change the internal state of other objects all over the damn place.
+Objects change the internal state of other objects on a whim all over the damn place.
 You've been warned.
 ```